-Currently, network admins largely use simple, freely available utilities like ping tools, Syslog forwarders, and ipconfig to assist their monitoring and troubleshooting efforts.
+Currently, network admins largely use simple, freely available utilities like ping tools, Syslog forwarders, and ipconfig to assist their network monitoring and troubleshooting efforts.
 One of the most crucial tools being used in network troubleshooting is traceroute, and it is widely used to check connectivity and continuity issues within your network.
-Read through to unwrap everything about the traceroute tool.
+Read through to unwrap everything about the network traceroute tool.

 Hence, a dedicated network analysis tool for traceroute capabilities is essential.

 Assume that you are a member of a network administration team for a large enterprise.
 A few employees working from a remote location have a server on the premises of the organization with critical application data, and this server has been responding very slowly for the past 30 minutes or so, resulting in a poor user experience.
 This has been reported as critical, and you have been asked to troubleshoot this issue.

 In this case, you can initially perform traceroute monitoring of the server from the premises in order to identify local connectivity issues.
 If no issues show up, you can then try again from an end user's device to find where the response is getting slowed down or lost.
 By tracing every step along the path, the TraceRoute tool for networking will give you detailed data that will enable you to accurately identify which part of the network is causing the issue.
 For example, by looking at the individual response times for each hop, the admin can determine which part or device in the network has the highest response times and initiate the troubleshooting actions from that point.

 Learn about OpManager's highly potential Traceroute monitoring tool below.